 What do I have to do to participate?

-If you are a Principal Investigator and want to participate, please fill out the participation form by Tuesday, 7 June at the latest and send it to Jean-Paul Bertemes tell us why you want to participate and provide us with your CV.
+If you are a Principal Investigator and want to participate, please fill out the participation form by Monday, 28 January, 10:00, and send it to Jean-Paul Bertemes and Didier Goossens and tell us why you want to participate and provide us with your CV.

-The shortlisting will account for the research fields of the participants (we want to cover a mix of different research fields), seniority, profile, gender balance and language skills (it is considered an asset if you can understand/speak one of the 3 official languages of Luxembourg).
+The FNR can decide to only publish a shortlist of candidates in the brochure if the number of interested researchers significantly exceeds the expected number of participating MPs.
+If so, the shortlisting will account for the research fields of the participants (we want to cover a mix of different research fields), seniority, profile, gender balance and language skills (it is considered an asset if you can understand/speak one of the three official languages of Luxembourg).

 What will happen next?

-We will present the (short-)list of researchers to the parliament mid to end of June.
-The participating MPs will be given the opportunity to each choose a researcher to pair up with so that we can form the pairs beginning of July.
-The FNR will brief all selected researchers about the aim of the Pairing Scheme and will organise a tailored program for each pair.
+We will present the list of researchers to the Parliament mid of February.
+The participating MPs will be given the opportunity to each choose a researcher to pair up with so that we can form the pairs end of March.
+These pairs will then be communicated end of March.
+The FNR will brief all selected researchers about the aim of the Pairing Scheme and will help to organise a tailored program for each pair.